-VSAM automatically calculates the optimum-sized units in which to store data and the total amount of auxiliary-storage space required for the number of records you want to store.
+VSAM automatically calculates the optimum-sized units in which to store data.
 It optimizes the use of virtual-storage space for I/O (input/output) buffers.
 Programmers can think in terms of the application, not in terms of the internal workings of VSAM.